Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 Schnaps – Austria’s national alcohol, schnaps comes in many different flavors.
 Schnaps tastings are great fun, but it’s very strong!

-If you want to know which of these I’ve already tried myself (and have written about), check my post on Austrian foods.
+If you want to know which of these I've already tried myself (and have written about), check my Austria blog on foods.

 Cultural customs to be aware of in Austria